View hot line data here

 Households in need of a Crisis Exception grant should contact their local county assistance office.

-Regular Crisis program: The Regular Crisis program opened on January 2, 2013 and closed on April 26, 2013.
+Regular Crisis program: The Regular Crisis program opening on January 2, 2014 and closing on April 4, 2014.

 Additional money may be available if you have an emergency situation and are in jeopardy of losing your heat.